Don’t Be Surprised by the Traffic You Didn’t Get for the SEO Work You Didn’t Do

 For example, our SEO audits make it clear which tasks are most important to tackle first and how to prioritize everything else from short-term to long-term tasks.

 3. Support recommendations with Google guidance.
-Show examples (help files, tweets, videos, etc.) of Google recommending the thing you are trying to get done.
+Show examples (help files, tweets, videos, etc.) of Google recommending what you are trying to accomplish.
 This is a great example from Google on why site performance matters.

 For instance, if you’re recommending a change that will improve site performance, the UX department will respond to user experience improvements, while the C-Suite will respond more to revenue growth.